New traditions: Japan's 700-year-old 'oke' craft gets a modern makeover

 "If we go overseas people tend to look at what we do as a creative business and think of it as a very positive thing."

-Despite the renewed appeal his beautiful pieces hold, Nakagawa says he doesn't want to force his own son -- who is seven years old -- into the family business.
+Despite the renewed appeal his beautiful pieces hold, Nakagawa says he doesn't want to force his young son into the family business.

 "I don't want to force my children into the family business unless they want to.
 Traditional crafts in Japan had been customarily taken over by the oldest son of the family, but I don't think it is necessary.